 Chart Source: Bloomberg

 The sharp rise in bond yields has been driven by a variety of triggers.
 Firstly, is the inflation which has been on a constant uptrend since June last year and has only started tapering in the last couple of months!
 The inflation rate is still above the RBI comfort level and inflation expectations continue to be elevated.
+This is a cause for concern for investors, as it means that the value of their money is decreasing over time.
+You can use an inflation calculator to see how much your money will be worth in real terms in the future.
 Secondly, the Fed has already hinted at 3 rate hikes this year and the strong economic data hints at possibly 4 rate hikes.
 That has also kept Indian yields elevated in tune with global trends.
 Lastly, the markets are also factoring in a situation where the RBI may be forced to hike rates by 25-50 basis points this year to keep the yield differential attractive to global investors.
 But what are the implications of higher bond yields.
 There could be 5 key implications..

 1. Higher bond yields will create a problem for bank bond portfolios